Miguel Rojas Preview, Player Props: Dodgers vs. Braves

-On Saturday, Miguel Rojas (.333 on-base percentage in past 10 games, 53 points above season-long percentage) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 9:10 PM ET.
+The Los Angeles Dodgers, including Miguel Rojas (.343 on-base percentage in past 10 games, 63 points above season-long percentage), take on starter Charlie Morton and the Atlanta Braves at Dodger Stadium, Sunday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Braves.
+In his most recent game he had a one-hit performance (1-for-3) against the Braves.

 Miguel Rojas Game Info & Props vs. the Braves